Florida homestead law

 Waiting Period for Florida Homestead Protection

-There is no waiting period for protection under Florida homestead law.
-The protection attaches the day of occupancy with the intent to make it the permanent Florida homestead.
+There is no waiting period for the Florida homestead protection to become effective.
+The protection applies the day of occupancy with the intent to make it the permanent Florida homestead.
 There are no papers to file, no forms to fill out.
-There is a Florida statute pertaining to a “declaration of domicile,” which may be filed with a court.
-Still, this declaration is not required to qualify for homestead asset protection.

 Facts showing intent to occupy a homestead permanently, such as your driver’s license and vehicle registration addresses, are more important than a declaration you sign or file with the court.